Trust-KP/Trust/README.md

 # Trust Frameworks

-Author: KP
+**Author:** Kok Pian Gew
-Status: Public record
+**Status:** Public record
+**Versions:**
+– Trust Equilibrium Framework v0.1 (Frozen)
-Version: Core Framework v0.1 (Frozen), Descriptive Framework v0.2
+– Trust Descriptive Framework v0.2
-Date: 09 Feb 2026
+**Date:** 09 Feb 2026

 ---

 ## Overview

-This repository contains two related but distinct documents concerning trust under uncertainty:
+This repository contains two related but epistemically distinct frameworks concerning trust under conditions of uncertainty.

+They are released as public records for inspection, critique, comparison, or rejection.

+They are **not** a product, proposal, policy recommendation, or prescription.

+---

+## Frameworks

-1. **Trust Equilibrium Framework**
+### 1. Trust Equilibrium Framework (Formal / Conditional)

 A formal, conditional framework modelling trust as a retrospective system variable.

-2. **Trust Descriptive Framework**
-   A descriptive, non-normative framework outlining distinct modes of trust and their common confusions.

-The documents are intended for inspection, critique, comparison, or rejection.
-They are not a product, proposal, or prescription.
+This framework:
+- defines trust as a ledger-based, retrospective quantity
+- describes accumulation, decay, loss, and decision thresholds
+- is explicitly non-moral and non-psychological
+- is applicable to bounded systems operating under uncertainty, including simulations and agentic systems

+This document is **formal and conditional**.
+All conclusions depend explicitly on stated assumptions.

+**Status:** Frozen (v0.1)
+Any future revisions, if released, will be published as separate versions.

 ---

-## Document Roles

-### 1. Trust Equilibrium Framework (Normative / Formal)

-- Defines trust as a retrospective, ledger-based quantity
-- Describes decay, accumulation, loss, and decision thresholds
-- Explicitly non-moral and non-psychological
-- Applicable to bounded systems operating under uncertainty, including simulations and agentic systems
-- Released for record and reference only

-This document is **formal** and **conditional**.
-All conclusions depend on stated assumptions.

-Status: **Frozen (v0.1)**
-Further revisions, if any, will be released as separate versions.

----

 ### 2. Trust Descriptive Framework (Descriptive / Explanatory)

+A descriptive, non-normative framework outlining distinct modes of trust and common category confusions.

+This framework:
-- Describes multiple, incompatible modes of trust
+- describes multiple, incompatible modes of trust
-- Clarifies why trust failures often arise from category errors
+- clarifies why trust failures often arise from category errors
-- Provides linguistic and conceptual distinctions only
+- provides linguistic and conceptual distinctions only

+It does **not**:
+- define models or metrics
+- prescribe governance or behaviour
-- Does not define models, metrics, governance rules, or optimisation criteria
+- propose optimisation criteria

-This document is **descriptive**, not normative.
+This document is **descriptive, not normative**.
-It does not override or modify the Trust Equilibrium Framework.
+It does not override, revise, or modify the Trust Equilibrium Framework.

 ---

+## Relationship Between Frameworks

+The two frameworks occupy **different epistemic categories**.

+- The *Descriptive Framework* provides interpretive and linguistic clarity.
+- The *Equilibrium Framework* provides a formal, conditional model.

+They may be read independently and should not be collapsed into a single system.

+---

 ## Scope

 These frameworks address:
-- Trust under uncertainty
+- trust under uncertainty
-- Systemic continuity and failure
+- systemic continuity and failure
-- Interpretive and formal distinctions in trust usage
+- interpretive and formal distinctions in trust usage

 They do **not** address:
-- Moral or ethical justification
+- moral or ethical justification
-- Psychological completeness
+- psychological completeness
-- Policy recommendations
+- policy recommendations
-- Empirical calibration
+- empirical calibration
-- Product design or implementation details
+- product design or implementation details

 ---

-## Relationship Between Documents

-The Trust Descriptive Framework provides interpretive clarity.
-The Trust Equilibrium Framework provides a formal model.

-They operate in different epistemic categories and should not be collapsed.

----

 ## Use and Misuse

-These frameworks may be cited, critiqued, or repurposed.
+These frameworks may be cited, critiqued, discussed, or repurposed.

 They may also be misused.

-No endorsement, authority, or correctness is implied by their publication.
+No endorsement, authority, correctness, or suitability for any purpose is implied by their publication.

 ---

-## License / Rights
+## Licence and Rights

-This material is released as a public record.
+This repository is released as a public record.

-No warranties are provided.
+Unless otherwise stated, the contents are licensed under
+**Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0).**

+This permits:
+- reading, sharing, and citation with attribution
+- non-commercial research, discussion, and derivative work

+This does **not** permit:
+- commercial use
+- monetisation
+- inclusion in paid products or services
+- commercial consulting or AI systems

+All commercial rights are expressly reserved by the author.

+Commercial use — including fictional, narrative, software, simulation, or AI-based applications — may be authorised **only by prior written agreement**.

 ---

 ## Notes

 This repository exists to establish a stable reference point.

 Active circulation, advocacy, or promotion is not intended.